bbauska/JS-svg/README.md

 -&gt; Uncaught SyntaxError: Missing initializer in const declaration
 </pre>

-When unsure, should you use const or let?
-The general consensus in the JavaScript community is that you should use const by default and only use let when you think the variable may be assigned a new value later.
+<p>When unsure, should you use const or let?
+The general consensus in the
+JavaScript community is that you should use const by default and only use let when you think the variable may be assigned a new value later.
-The reasoning is that this can reduce any unintended value re-assignments, ruling out a potential source of bugs.
+The reasoning is that this can reduce any unintended value re-assignments, ruling out a potential source of bugs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-4">2.4 Operators</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-An operator is a symbol that performs operations on values.
-We've actually come across one already: the assignment operator ( = ), which assigns a value to a variable.
-Let's see what other kinds of operators are available to us.
+<p>An operator is a symbol that performs operations on values.
+We've
+actually come across one already: the assignment operator ( = ), which assigns a value to a variable.
+Let's see what other kinds of operators are available to us.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-4a">2.4a Arithmetic Operators</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-As you might have guessed, arithmetic operators allow us to perform mathematical operations.
-The addition operator ( + ) allows us to add numbers, but it also allows us to concatenate strings.
+<p>As you might have guessed, arithmetic operators allow us to perform
+mathematical operations.
+The addition operator ( + ) allows us to add numbers, but it also allows us to concatenate strings.</p>

 <pre>
 // <i>Adding numbers.</i>